 The mellow sweetness of this thick and flavorful pistachio paste will stand on its own when spread over toast or stuffed between layers of cake, but it can also work to flavor other desserts, as well.
 Turn it into a pistachio chantilly, twirl it up with a yeasty dough for breakfast buns, or use it as a stand-in for almond paste (think: pistachio stollen!).
 In a recipe as simple as this, every ingredient matters—accept no substitutions!
+And if you don't know what to do with roasted pistachio oil, be sure to try it in our easy, one-bowl pistachio cake.

 Why It Works